pgruetter/sdl-docs/docs/getting-started/select-columns.md

 We just defined a new action called select-airport-cols.
 We wired it together with the two dataObjects stg-airports and int-airports.
 We used a new type of Action: CopyAction.
-This action is intended to copy the data from one format to another, where simple transformations of the data can be done along the way.
+This action is intended to copy the data from one format to another, where one transformation of the data can be done along the way.
 We defined our transformation with the sqlCode *"select ident, name, latitude_deg, longitude_deg from stg_airports"*

 :::caution